maartenzam/interactive-publication/src/pages/vector-images.md

 For editing vector images, you need vector editing software, like Adobe Illustrator or Inkscape.
 Vector image file formats include WMF, EPS, PDF and AI files.

-On the web the vector image standard is SVG (Scalable Vector Graphics) LINK.
+On the web the <span class='internal-link'>[vector image](vector-images)</span> standard is SVG (Scalable Vector Graphics).
 The content of SVG files is human readable, and SVG files can be opened and edited with any text editor.

 ```html
 <svg width="400" height="400">